DinoBektesevic/DinoBektesevic.github.io/README.md

 ]​​
 ```

 This, however, created a different problem.
 Because Altair uses this, inefficient, `record` oriented data structure to represent plot data the produced JSONs were rather large.
 The main drivers of the data volume in the JSONs were the repeated attribute name entries.
-For example, `"Time Stamp ID"` attribute is worth 13 bytes but represents an ID, which is a single byte large, and repeats itself in every element of the list.
-To address this issue we performed name mangling of the data attributes as well as putting the data itself through a pretty strict diet, f.e. by rounding to only the significant digits and using 1 character flag names.
-This makes the code a bit less user-friendly, but not the data creation scripts as the mangling occurs just before plotting, which is unfortunate.
-However, the procedure reduced the cumulative data volume of our JSON files from 3GB to 1.6GB.
-In terms of individual files this represents a reduction from 15-17MB to 4-6MB.
+For example, `"Time Stamp ID"` attribute is worth 13 bytes but represents an ID, which is a single byte and this is repeated every element in the list.
+To address this issue we performed name mangling of the data attributes in order to shorten them, as well as putting the data itself through a pretty strict diet regimen.
+For example, by rounding to only the significant digits, encoding attribute names in Altair, or by using 1 character flag values etc. This makes the plotting code less user-friendly which is unfortunate, but not the data creation scripts since the mangling occurs just before plotting.
+This procedure reduced the cumulative data volume of the JSON files from 3GB to 1.6GB.
+In terms of individual files this represents a reduction from 15-17MB to 4-6MB and subsequently a decrease in loading time of the visualization of 30-50%, depending on the initial size of the data files (the larger they were, the larger the savings were).

-We attempted to fetch data from the APO server, while hosting on GitHub pages, but CORS policies did not allow us to easily and reliably perform this set up, so we opted to host everything on APO server.
+We also attempted to fetch data from the APO server, while hosting on GitHub pages, but CORS policies did not allow us to easily and reliably perform this set up, so we opted to host everything on APO server.

 ## 5. Future Features